Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 Even if it’s much smaller than these, show them you’re genuinely interested in helping them rather than only focusing on selling your product or service.

 If your role is to focus on helping them, the return will come naturally.
-AND will help with building rapport.
+AND it’ll undoubtedly help build rapport.

 Here’s an email template for building rapport in cold outreach: